 Yes, all frozen embryos must be transferred prior to moving on to the next cycle.

 On our programmes we only classify a live birth as success.

-- Q:What happens if I am successful on my first cycle?
-Do I get any money back?A:
+- Q:What happens if I am successful on my first cycle, do I get any money back?A:

 - Q:What if my cycle is cancelled prior to egg collection?A:

-We classify this as a cancelled cycle and Access Fertility would pay a cancellation fee on the first occurence to the clinic.
+We classify this as a cancelled cycle and Access Fertility would pay a cancellation fee on the first occurrence to the clinic.
 This would not count towards your cycles of treatment.
 If you have a second cancelled cycle then you would need to pay this fee before continuing with any remaining treatment.

 - Q:What happens if I fall naturally pregnant?A: